 The best time for various activities in Thailand depends on the weather:

-• ⛵ Island hopping: Depends on location — Phuket and Krabi are best from December to April, while Koh Samui, Koh Phangan and Koh Tao are best from January to September.
+- ⛵ Island hopping: Phuket and Krabi are popular bases for Andaman Sea islands and are best from December to April, while Koh Samui, Koh Phangan, and Koh Tao are best from January to September.

 Climate Change Considerations in Thailand